 4

-Use filters to narrow down to the specific tariff variant that applies.
+Use tariff properties to narrow down to the specific tariff variant that apply to the end user.

 Tariff Characteristics